-First launched in 2009 by a non-profit organization called Beavers: Wetlands & Wildlife (BWW), International Beaver Day celebrates the rodent’s environmental contributions and its important role in landscapes.
+First launched in 2009 by non-profit organization Beavers: Wetlands & Wildlife (BWW), International Beaver Day celebrates the rodent’s environmental contributions and its important role in shaping landscapes.

 BWW declared April 7 International Beaver Day to honour Dorothy Richards, also known as the “Beaver Woman,” whose birthday fell on the same day.
-Before her death in 1985, Richards studied beavers for 50 years, had two consecutive beaver families living in an addition to her house and wrote a book called Beaversprite: My Years Building an Animal Sanctuary.
+Before her death in 1985, Dorothy studied beavers for 50 years, allowed two beaver families to live in an addition to her house at different times and wrote a book called Beaversprite: My Years Building an Animal Sanctuary.

-To celebrate International Beaver Day, here are seven tweetable facts about these iconic and industrious rodents:
+To celebrate International Beaver Day, here are 10 fascinating facts about these iconic and industrious rodents.

 1. Beavers construct their lodges, which can only be accessed through underwater entrances, in ponds, along river edges or in the shallow bays of lakes.

 2. When swimming, beavers use their webbed feet as paddles and flat tails as a rudder.

 3. Beavers are one of only a few mammals capable of re-engineering the landscape.

 4. To waterproof themselves, beavers rub castor oil, produced from a gland near their tail, through their fur using their split toenail (grooming claw).

 5. Beavers remain active throughout winter and can swim and forage under the ice.